Plant-Based Protein Sources

 When we eat protein it also helps to keep us feeling satisfied for longer after meals.

-What food contains protein?
+What plant-based food contains protein?

 One of the reasons we're taught that protein in meat and animal products is essential is because these foods contain all 9 of the essential amino acids called Complete Proteins.